medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 See the COM API documentation in the SDK for further details of the call.
 In the example a PNG image is created with encoded data determined by bit settings in the flags supplied to the call.
 The effect of the 'encoded data' setting is to include within the image the binary signature object.
-The binary data is encoded in the image pixels using 'steganography' in such a way that it is not immediately visible but can be extracted.
+The binary data is encoded in the image pixels using 'steganography' in such a way that it is not immediately visible but can be retrieved.

 ### Save and load a Signature